-Flour: Typically I use about 3 cups of plain flour to 1 cup of wholewheat flour, but this varies.
+Flour: Typically I use about 3 or 3½ cups of plain flour to 1 or ½ cup of wholewheat flour.
 Too much wholewheat and the bread-cake loses taste and lightness; too little and I can’t pretend the results are as healthy as they might be.

 Butter: This can be salted or unsalted, depending on dietary preferences.
 Both work fine.

-Eggs: Always free-range for the sake of our feathered farmyard friends.
+Eggs: Always free-range for the sake of our feathered friends.

 Nuts (e.g. almonds, brazil nuts, walnuts, cashew nuts – broken to suit), seeds (e.g. sesame, pumpkin) and mixed fruit are optional.
-Mixed fruit are a recent addition, suggested by a friend who was helping me make a batch of the bread.
 Other optional ingredients are cinnamon, vanilla, wheat germ, or whatever takes your fancy.
 Of the nuts, walnuts work particularly well.